(Photo taken by Nathan Senff)

 Manley said boaters come here to have friendship and talk to each other to connect with others, not look online and skip the connect part.

-The marina has boaters that come from all over the states and or have a home in places like Wyoming or Arizona for the winter and then come home for the summer.
+The marina has boaters that come from all over the states and or have a home in places like Wyoming or Arizona for the winter and then come home for

 There is another reason Dagmar’s is a landmark- Boating Season.